-Like all publishers, we have to fund our journalism, so in September we will be asking you to pay a small membership fee.
+Like all publishers, we have to fund our journalism, so at some point we may ask you to pay a small membership fee.
 For now though, you can ‘access all areas’ – sign up for the newsletter, check out the content, join the conversation – and please do email email@example.com to tell me what you think.

 Everything we do in the months and years ahead, whether it’s online or at our live events, will aim to help Australia’s cannabis industry innovate and lead on the world stage.